-measures the long term impact of sudden interest rate/profit rate movement across the full maturity spectrum of our Group's assets and liabilities.
+measures the long-term impact of sudden interest rate/profit rate movement across the full maturity spectrum of the Group's assets and liabilities.
 It defines and quantifies interest rate risk/rate of return risk as the change in the economic value of equity (e.g. present value of potential future earnings and capital) as asset portfolio values and liability portfolio values would rise and fall with changes in interest rates/profit rates.
 This measure helps the Group to quantify the risk and impact on capital with the focus on current banking book positions.

 For the purpose of this disclosure, the impact under an instantaneous 100 bps parallel interest rate/ profit rate shock is applied.
 The treatments and assumptions applied are based on the contractual repricing maturity and remaining maturity of the products, whichever is earlier.
-Items with indefinite repricing maturity are treated based on the earliest possible repricing date.
+Items with indefinite repricing are profiled based on core balance assumptions.
 The actual dates may vary from the repricing profile allocated due to factors such as pre-mature withdrawals, prepayment and so forth.